kamisch/PersonalWebsite2018/README.md

 This is a Temperare website untill I get my own domain.

-###*last updated on Oct 8, 2018*
+### *last updated on Jun 23, 2019*

 ### About Me

-My name is Chengtao Wang, but you can call me Chase.
+Name: Chengtao Wang, but you can call me Chase.
 I study at University of North Carolina at Chapel Hill as an Computer Science undergraduate.

 ### Current work experience

+### Past work experiences
-Program Developer for Groupre
+Program Developer for Groupre for UNC-CH
   -	Designing a class team builder system for college lecture rooms.
   -	Developing using flask web framework and JavaScript web interface.
   - Writing new algorithms for better and faster student seating matches.

-### Past work experiences

 University of North Carolina
   - Summer graduate research with Professor KMP 2018
   - Programming Assistant 2017 - 2018